 Capital Assets.
-The Village of Misenheimer's investment in capital assets for its governmental activities as of June 30, 2019, totals \$488,979 (net of accumulated depreciation).
+The Village of Misenheimer's investment in capital assets for its governmental activities as of June 30, 2020, totals \$449,966 (net of accumulated depreciation).
 These assets include land, machinery and equipment, vehicles, and infrastructure.
-During the fiscal year, the Village of Misenheimer purchased a police vehicle and speed limit signs.
-These additions are reflected below.

 Village of Misenheimer's Capital Assets (net of depreciation)